Lemon 'Whip' Cake

 - Prepare a double-boiler, or a medium-sized heat-proof bowl over a pot of simmering water.

-- Whisk the lemon juice, olive oil, lemon zest, and salt together in small bowl.
+- Whisk the lemon juice, olive oil, lemon zest, sugar, and salt together in small bowl.